 Subsequently, I was employed by the college and designed and taught a course The Spiritual Significance of the Arts that became the basis of my book Prodigal Daughters.

 Becoming an author was a culmination, the re-emergence of youthful talents and a new creative adventure.
-Articles and books have become a major way of communicating themes close to my heart.
 I recognise that people have an inherent spirituality, even those who say they aren’t religious.
 It’s a spirituality based on what Carl Jung aptly called ‘individuation’.
 In some way, most of us are on a journey to discover true individuality.
 Avoiding or rejecting that journey has ramifications for individuals and for the world—the evidence for this is all around us.
 In that sense, I am also a social activist with an interest in politics and world events.

 The philosopher, linguist and poet Jean Gebser (1905–1973) envisaged what he named as an integral structure of consciousness, where dualistically opposed categories give way to a more holistic kind of knowing.
 It is happening, and in my work I explore the possibilities of such a world, where as genuine individuals we do become free of the dichotomies that bedevil all facets of society, and from the perspective of the essence of self, participate in that integral revolution.